-How we re-branded a Swedish manufacturer of super-high-end amplifiers
+How we helped rebrand a Swedish manufacturer of super-high-end amplifiers

 Lars Engström is an engineer, born in the Swedish town of Lindesberg, who’s been building amplifiers as a hobby since his childhood in the early 60’s.
 After a long and varied career in electrical engineering he decided to dedicate himself to amplifiers full-time in 2001.
 He asked his nephew Timo, an industrial designer, to help with the product design.